 Temporary permit

-This allows you to to park a different vehicle for a maximum of 14 days in the same CPZ during the time that the permit is valid.
+This allows you to park a different vehicle for a maximum of 14 days in the same CPZ during the time that the permit is valid.

 You can either park: